|Question||Department / Office||Phone|

 Elementary and Middle School

-2 earthquake preparedness drills per year (Lockdown and Fire drill should be held during the following times: 1 before/after school, 1 during lunch and 1 during instruction period.
+(Lockdown drills should be held during the following times: 1 before school, 1 after school, 1 during lunch and 1 during instruction period.
+Fire Drills should be held during the following times: 1 before/after school, 1 during lunch, 1 during instruction period.)

 Rapid Alert: Emergency Text Notification System